seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 This scenario warns of unraveling.
 By narrating exit as peace, the model may undermine the shared commitments that hold groups together.
 Symbolic framing—if left unbalanced—can hasten fracture beneath the surface of empathy.
+If empathy is framed as exit, who speaks for those left behind?

 ---